 The best things about a career in pharmacy

-Pharmacists can literally save a life by ensuring that the combination of medications a patient is taking will not cause harm or even death.
+Pharmacists can literally save a life.
+This is by ensuring that the combination of medications a patient is taking will not cause death or serious harm.
 Statistics promoted by the Society of Hospital Pharmacists of Australia include that there is a 70% reduction in medication errors when there is a pharmacist in a hospital emergency department.
+It has been suggested that pharmacist-led education is important in reducing medication errors.

 2014 Australian Young Pharmacist of the Year Taren Gill sees many opportunities for the profession of pharmacy to move forwards in the future.

-Things you really need to consider before deciding to study pharmacy
+Things you really need to consider before deciding on a career in pharmacy

 My Health Career recommends that you speak to a number of people in pharmacy so that you understand that the future of pharmacy will most likely be very different to the past.